openstate/open-raadsinformatie/README.md

 The Nginx container was installed separately in production.
 To mimic this in development, clone `https://github.com/openstate/nginx-load-balancer/`, follow the instructions in `INSTALL.txt` and start the container with `docker compose --compatibility up -d`

+The log file was made persistent and is located in Docker volume `ori_oridata`.
+To prevent this file from growing indefinitely, add the following to `/etc/logrotate.d/orilog`:

+    /var/lib/docker/volumes/ori_oridata/_data/ori.log
+    {
+        rotate 30
+        daily
+        maxsize 100M
+        missingok
+        notifempty
+        compress
+        delaycompress
+        copytruncate
+    }

 ## Testing
 The next lines were copied from the Github workflow (which never actually ran):